parsabsh/linux-notes/README.md

 There is another way to create a new user which is easier.
 Instead of `useradd`, try `adduser`!
 It will ask you some questions (most of them are optional).

-After you created a new user, go and check `/etc/passwd` last row.
+After you created a new user, go and check the last row of `/etc/passwd`.
 You will see there is a new account added to this file, and also a new group has been created as its primary group.

 In order to delete a user account, we can use `deluser` or `userdel` commands.
 There both have options for deleting the home directory and the files owned by the user.
 User their help pages to find out.